unaxcess/qUAck/README.md

 ### Backspace / delete / etc doesn't work in the editor (Unix)

 Your version of curses is broken :-)

+## Dependencies

+The following dependencies are required for compilation:

+ * OpenSSL headers - `libssl-dev` in Debian.
+ * ncurses headers - `libncurses5-dev` in Debian.

 ## Credits